jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 to build Java project.
 This API mainly consist in a `JkJavaProject` class defining the project structure, dependencies, artifacts it produces and how they are produced.

+Basically, A Java build definition can stand in one single instance of `JkJavaProject`.
+This class implements `JkArtifactProducer` which defines methods to produce artifacts as jar files, javadoc and any other files you want to produces from the project build.

+To avoid to get to much bloated `JkJavaProject` class, methods are splitted between `JkJavaProject` itself and `JkJavaProjectMaker` classes.
+The first host methods relative to the project 'statical' structure (Name, version, layout, dependencies, Java version, default compilation options, manifest) and the second host methods and lambdas to produces artifacts and publish them.

 ```Java